-- Main Foreshore Car Park (approx. 49 car spaces, including 3 disabled spaces).
+- Main Foreshore Car Park (approx. 33 car spaces, including 3 disabled spaces, plus an additional 16 overflow spaces).
 This area will be reconfigured to provide a single point of entry, minimising conflicts with pedestrians.
-Enhanced landscaping will integrate the area into its landscape setting. - Thomson Street Car Park (approx. 63 car spaces, including 2 disabled spaces).
-This area will be improved to create a more efficient and formalised parking area, that allows for safer pedestrian access and integrated into its landscape setting. - Golf Club Car Park (approx. 26 car spaces including 2 disabled spaces, 16 golf club spaces plus an additional 10 overflow spaces) primarily for parking generated by the access to the Golf Club, the expanded car parking area is also likely to be used by visitors to the foreshore, the public toilets and the adjacent Anglican Church.
+Enhanced landscaping will integrate the area into its landscape setting. - Thomson Street Car Park (approx. 63 informal overflow car spaces).
+This area will provide for informal overflow parking during peak periods only. - Golf Club Car Park (approx. 26 car spaces including 2 disabled spaces, 16 golf club spaces plus an additional 10 overflow spaces) primarily for parking generated by the access to the Golf Club, the expanded car parking area is also likely to be used by visitors to the foreshore, the public toilets and the adjacent Anglican Church.
 A more efficient and formalised parking area (gravel paving), with improved landscaping will create a more functional and aesthetically pleasing space, which is important given its prominent location.
 The car park will also have a connection to a grassed overflow parking area that may also serve as a temporary event staging area.